mavlink/mavlink-devguide/en/guide/define_xml_element.md

   - *must* have a `name` attribute.
     - The `name` must be unique across all entries in the enum.
     - By *convention*, the `name` should be prefixed with the enum name (e.g. enum `LANDING_TARGET_TYPE` has entry `LANDING_TARGET_TYPE_LIGHT_BEACON`).
-  - *may* have a `value` attribute, and if assigned this must be unique within the (merged) enum.
+  - *should* have a `value` attribute, and if assigned this must be unique within the (merged) enum.
-    A value will be automatically created for the generated library if not assigned.
+    A value will be automatically created for the generated library if not assigned, but this is not recommended.
   - *should* (very highly recommended) include a `description` element.
   - may represent bitmasks, in which case values will increase by a power of 2.
   - *may* be marked as deprecated.